ONE SHEET - 2019

 The Early Mays are three talented writers, singers, and instrumentalists, coming together on a masterpiece of a debut album. it is clear that the folk trio carefully crafted each other's songs by adding emotionally stirring harmonies and delicate folk imstrumentation (banjo, fiddle and organ).
 While playing together for the first time at a late-night Christmas Eve service, they realized the full potential of future collaborations, thus forming The Early mays.
 Using crowd funding to source their self-titled debut, the group brings traditional and original material to spectacular life.
 This is more than a band that writes and performs songs; it's a group of serious musicologists who have studied the folk genre all their lives.
 It's a rare combination of knowledge and talent. -- Cindy Howes | Folk Alley & WYEP, Pittsburgh, PA

-The Early Mays "...bring traditional and original material to spectacular life" (Cindy Howes, Folk Alley, WYEP) with Appalachian-inspired songs built on deep country sensibilities, masterful singing and a sweet old-time sound.
-They burst on to the folk scene in 2014 with a #2 debut on the National Folk-DJ Charts: an eponymous album where fiddle, banjo and guitar are the backdrop to heart-melting three part vocals.
-Most recently, they took home the blue ribbon in the Neo-Traditional Band Competition at Clifftop 2016 (The Appalachian String Band Music Festival), appeared on NPR's Mountain Stage in 2017, and hit the #1 position on the folk charts with their latest release, "Chase the Sun."
+With Appalachian-inspired harmonies, masterful songwriting, and a sweet old-time sound, The Early Mays bring a deep love of community music-making to regional and national stages.
+Drawing from musical roots in Indiana, Pennsylvania and West Virginia, they burst on to the folk scene in 2014 with a #2 debut on the National Folk-DJ Charts: an eponymous album born from the ease and joy of singing traditional music together.
+Most recently, the band appeared on NPR's Mountain Stage, took home the blue ribbon in the Neo-Traditional Band Competition at Clifftop (The Appalachian String Band Music Festival), and hit the #1 position on the folk charts with their latest release, "Chase the Sun."

 Somebody recommended them to me and all it took was listening to one or two of the songs that I heard online before I even got their CD and I thought, 'These people are such great singers.'
 I wasn't even familiar with what great songwriters they were too.
 They sing some traditional things, they sing some covers and they write some beautiful songs and, as you'll hear, they're fantastic musicians. -- Larry Groce | NPR's Mountain Stage Radio Show